Metaphysicist0/Metaphysicist0/README.md

 ### Hi there my No.![visitor count](https://profile-counter.glitch.me/Metaphysicist0/count.svg) visitor.

-- 👋 I'm Tianliang Yao, a fourth-year undergraduate student majoring in Automation at Tongji University, and an incoming PhD student at the AIM Group, Department of Electrical Engineering, The Chinese University of Hong Kong.
+- 👋 I'm Tianliang Yao, a fourth-year undergraduate student majoring in Automation at Tongji University, and an incoming PhD student at the AIM Group, Department of Electronic Engineering, The Chinese University of Hong Kong.

 - 🔭 Research Interests: Computer Vision, Multimodal Medical Data Analysis, Image-Guided Interventions
 - 🌱 Currently, my research at Tongji is focused on developing embodied intelligence for robotic-assisted endovascular procedures.
 I am investigating innovative methods to combine robotics and AI to improve the accuracy and effectiveness of minimally invasive endovascular procedures.